cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/cm-mooc/index.rst

 *********************************************************************
-Big Data Applications and Analytics Shell
+VM for Big Data Applications and Analytics
 *********************************************************************

 .. toctree::